-- 6) after examining the proposals and with the opinion of the Control and Risk Committee, it establishes the guidelines for the internal control and risk management system108 to ensure that the main risks of the Company and its subsidiaries are correctly identified, measured, managed and monitored, furthermore determining the degree of compatibility of such risks with a management consistent with identified corporate objectives.
-It establishes the financial risk limits for the Company.
-Having first received the opinion of the Control and Risk Committee it (i) examines the main risks facing the Company, identified by taking into account the nature of the business of the Company and its subsidiaries, as reported by the Chief Executive Officer at least once every three months and (ii) every six months evaluates the adequacy of the internal control and risk management system with regard to the nature of the business and its risk profile, as well as its effectiveness; - 7) at least annually, it approves the Audit Plan prepared by the Head of the Internal Audit Department, having first received the opinion of the Control and Risk Committee and in consultation with the Board of Statutory Auditors and the Chief Executive Officer109.
-Having first received the opinion of the Control and Risk Committee and in consultation with the Board of Statutory Auditors, it evaluates the findings contained in the suggestion letter, if any, of the audit firm and in its report on the fundamental issues that arose during the statutory auditing; - 8) defines, based upon a proposal of the Chief Executive Officer, the strategic guidelines and objectives of the Company and of the Group, including sustainability policies.
-It examines and approves the budgets, the strategic, industrial and financial plans of the Group, periodically monitoring their implementation, as well as agreements of a strategic nature for the Company.
-It examines and approves the plan for the Company's non-profit activities and approves operations not included in the plan whose cost exceeds €500,000, provided that reports on operations not included in the plan and not subject to Board approval are periodically submitted to the Board, in accordance with paragraph 10 below; - 9) examines and approves the annual financial report, which includes Eni's draft Financial Statements and the Consolidated Financial Statements, and the semi-annual and quarterly financial reports in accordance with applicable regulations110.
-It examines and approves the Sustainability Report not already contained within the annual financial report; - 10) receives reports from Directors with delegated powers at Board meetings, on at least a bi-monthly basis, on actions taken in exercising their delegated powers as well as on Group activities and on atypical or unusual transactions that have not been submitted to the Board for examination and approval, as well as on the execution of transactions with related parties and those in which the Directors and Statutory Auditors hold an interest in accordance with the relevant internal procedures.
-More specifically, it receives a semi-annual report explaining any changes in investment transactions previously approved by the Board, in accordance with points 14.b and 14.c below, on the basis of guidelines established by the Board itself.
-It also receives periodic reports on the implementation of the business and financial plans; - 11) receives report from the Board's internal Committees on at least a semi-annual basis 111; - 12) assesses general trends in the operations of the Company and the Group on the basis of information received from Directors with delegated powers, paying particular attention to conflicts of interest and comparing results as reported in the annual financial statements and interim financial reports with budget forecasts; - 13) examines and approves, having received the opinion of the Control and Risk Committee, transactions by the Company and its subsidiaries with related parties as provided for in the relative procedure approved by the Board, as well as transactions in which the Chief Executive Officer holds an interest pursuant to Art.
-2391, first paragraph, of the Italian Civil Code, that fall under the responsibility of the Chief Executive Officer;
+- 7. At least annually, it approves the Audit Plan prepared by the Head of the Internal Audit function, having received the opinion of the Control and Risk Committee and following consultation with the Chairman, the Chief Executive Officer and the Board of Statutory Auditors.
+Having received the opinion of the Control and Risk Committee and following consultation with the Board of Statutory Auditors, it evaluates the findings contained in the recommendation letter, if any, of the audit firm and in its additional report, together with any comments of the Board of Statutory Auditors, informing the Board of Directors on the results of the auditing. - 8.
+Defines, based upon a proposal of the Chief Executive Officer, the strategic guidelines and objectives of the Company and the Group, including sustainability policies.
+It examines and approves the budgets, the strategic, industrial and financial plans of the Company and the Group, periodically monitoring their implementation, as well as agreements of a strategic nature for the Company.
+It examines and approves the plan for the Company's non-profit activities, after the assessment of the Sustainability and Scenarios Committee; it also approves operations not included in the non-profit plan whose cost exceeds €500,000, provided that reports on operations not included in the plan and not subject to Board approval are periodically submitted to the Board, in accordance with paragraph 10 below. - 9.
+Examines and approves the Annual Financial Report, which includes the draft of Eni Financial Statements and the Consolidated Financial Statements, any semi-annual and quarter-ly101 financial reports and preliminary reports, the consolidated non-financial statement, as well as the annual Report on Payments to Governments, the UK Modern Slavery Act 2015 Statement and any additional periodic statements or reports in accordance with applicable regulations.
+It examines and approves the consolidated annual Sustainability Report not already contained within the non-financial Statement included in the annual financial report. - 10.
+Receives reports from Directors with delegated powers at the Board meetings, on at least a bi-monthly basis, on actions taken in exercising their delegated powers, as well as on Group activities and on atypical or unusual transactions that have not been submitted to the Board for examination and approval, as well as on the execution of transactions with related parties and those in which the Directors and Statutory Auditors hold an interest in accordance with the relevant internal procedures.
+More specifically, it receives a semi-annual report explaining